jp-gerona/jp-gerona/README.md

 - 🚴‍♂️ My hobbies include: cycling and graphic design.

-- 🗼 I love the City Pop Aesthetic.
+- 🏝 I love the City Pop Aesthetic.
 I follow the works made by Hiroshi Nagai, Eizen Suzuki, Ardhira Putra, and Tree_13.

-- 🖼 I do make graphic designs similar to their artstyle when I have free time.
+- 🌇 I make graphic designs that capture this aesthetic when I have free time.

-- 🎧 I currently like listening to the Math Rock genre.
+- 🎵 I currently like listening to the Math Rock genre.

 ---